almejiaga/Exome_analysis/README.md

 # Exome analysis
-Pipeline for variant calling using FASTQ files and for variant annotation and  priorization for causal variant discovery
+Pipeline for variant calling using FASTQ files and for variant annotation and  priorization for causal variant discovery from germline DNA

 ## Requirements for the analysis
 1. FASTQC